stubailo/meteor-rest/packages/rest/README.md

 POST /return-five
 ```

+You can optionally pass a `getArgsFromRequest` option set to a function that accepts the `request` object and uses it to return the arguments array for your method.
+By default, simple:rest expects that the request body is a JSON array that maps to the method arguments, or a single JSON object that is passed as the only argument to the method.

 ### Collection methods

 The default Meteor collection methods (insert, update, and remove) are also automatically exposed when this package is added.